 Fully oxidized hong cha has dark tea leaves.
 The resulting tea color is deep, varying from golden amber to a reddish-brown.
 The tea is tender with profound characteristics.

-Most hong cha brews best at water temperatures of around 195ºF (90ºC).
+Most hong cha brews best at around 195ºF (90ºC) water temperatures.

 Black Tea History